xpgram/advance-wars/src/00 - Todo List.md

     - [x] Also broken on FireTiles, I think because the default shapeId is tileSerial + shapeSerial.
       In other words, we have way more 'standard' tiles than we need, which is one.
       - [ ] The solution I have (in TerrainObject.ts) doesn't have any protections against FireTile being the first 'std' tile considered.
       - [ ] FireTiles probably shouldn't show an overlay at all. 'std' looks weird on 'em.
+What is the source game's behavior?
+I'm pretty sure it displays red tiles over Plasma.
       - [x] The solution also doesn't consider Buildings, which are assumed to be 'std'; this is because I forgot about them.
       - [ ] Silos will need a new whitemask once they're used.
 Might be a while; I haven't implemented using Silos at all yet.